maharnnop/project4-insure-fund/README.md

 ## intro:
   invest fund and buy insurance webapp
 ![image](https://user-images.githubusercontent.com/116508084/213916141-5799d1d9-9407-4495-8cdc-d50f11439b70.png)
-  the Center for those who want to invest in alternatives and those who want to buy insurance. it take money from investors for insurance funds and is paid back by the premium of buyer.
+  the Center for those who want to invest in insure and those who want to buy insurance. it take money from investors for insurance funds and is paid back by the premium of buyer.

 ## Installation: